Vinceclave/student_crud_application/README.md

 ## Usage

-1. Launch the application in your IDE or execute the compiled `.jar` file.
+1. Launch the application in your IDE
 2. Log in using the admin credentials.
 3. Once logged in, you can perform the following operations: